yanfei-wu/ml_udacity/README.md

 ## Project 5: Classify Images using Neural Network (`smartcab/`)
 ### Overview
-Applied reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.
-Identified the environment the driving agent operates in and the possible states the agent can be in.
-Implemented and optimized a Q-Learning algorithm to guide the agent towards its destination with consistently positive results.
+Applied reinforcement learning to build a simulated vehicle navigation agent.
+Identified the environment the agent operates in and the possible states the agent can be in.
+Implemented and optimized a Q-Learning algorithm to allow the agent to automatically learn an optimal driving strategy based on rewards and penalties.

 **Keywords:** reinforcement learning, q-learning